 We determine if an arrangement is a lease at inception.
 Leases are recorded on the balance sheet as "right-of-use" ("ROU") assets and lease liabilities.
 Leases are classified as either operating or finance leases and lease expense is recognized within "General and administrative expenses" (airport and heliport terminals and offices) and "Cost of revenues" (aircraft leases embedded within certain capacity purchase agreements).
 As a lessee, for operating leases, total lease expense is recognized using a straight-line method.
 Finance leases are treated as the purchase of an asset on a financing basis.
-ROU assets represent our right to use an underlying asset for the lease term and lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
+ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
+ROU assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.